County Galway Ireland · Co. Galway · Spiddal Save · Share

 Nov-Feb

 Some of the smaller places shut.
-Tigh Hughes stays open.
-The bay has weather of its own.
+The pubs stay open.
+The bay has weather of its own and it does not consult you first.

 ◐ Mind yourself